A Guide to Standardized Testing

 Selling directly to schools is a popular strategy in the EdTech industry, striking a balance between targeting individual teachers or administrators and engaging entire districts.

-Marketing your products or services to school decision – makers at K-12 institutions allows you to reach a wider audience than by focusing solely on teachers.
+Marketing your products or services to school decision-makers at K-12 institutions allows you to reach a wider audience than by focusing solely on teachers.
 It also helps you avoid the lengthy timelines often associated with the district-level sales pipeline.

 So, how can you make your approach as effective as possible?
 Use this practical guidance to refine your marketing strategy and maximize your impact when selling educational technology to schools.

-Should Your EdTech Company Sell to Teachers, Schools, or Districts?
 Many EdTech companies find a productive sweet spot for targeting their sales efforts, while others choose to work with teachers, educational institutions, and districts.
 What should your business do?

 If your product is designed for a particular grade level—or a range of levels—selling directly to schools as a potential client may be the best approach.
 Rather than convincing district-level K-12 administrators about the value of reading software for grades 6-8, you can connect directly with principals and other leaders responsible for educating students in that age group.